-Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203), (HIE270 or HIE271), HIE284 For Science and Engineering students: HIE203, HIE207 and HIE271
+Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203), (HIE270 or HIE271), HIE284

 HIE405 HISTORY OF THE RELATIONS BETWEEN CANADA AND THE UNITED STATES

 An analysis of various themes in the Canadian-American relationship from the beginning of European colonization until the present.
 Based on readings and discussion in class.
 The course will consider the mutual influences exercised by these two countries on their respective political, economic, social, cultural and intellectual development.